This article has links to products and services we love, which we may make commission from.

 Oktoberfest

-If you love German beer, food, and culture (or if you’re curious to learn more), check out Chicago Oktoberfest (Lincoln Square)!
+If you love German beer, food, and culture (or are curious to learn more), check out Chicago Oktoberfest (Lincoln Square)!

-Oktoberfest usually takes place in mid-September, but make sure you check the website for any date changes or updates.
+Oktoberfest usually occurs in mid-September, but check the website for any date changes or updates.

 Check out our guide to the best Oktoberfests in the US.